hjoliver/dr-failover-cylc-8/README.md

 ## Parentless Tasks

-It is the completion of upstream (parent) outputs that normally tells the scheduler when to spawn a task into the active window.
+It is the completion of upstream (parent) outputs that normally tells Cylc when to spawn dependent tasks into the active window.

-Parentless tasks, which depend only on clock and xtriggers, if anything, must be continually spawned automatically within the runahead limit.
-Cycling workflows often have these at the top of each cycle.
+Cycling workflows, however, often have parentless tasks at the top of each cycle.
 (See task `x` in the example below).
+These must be automatically and continually spawned out to the runahead limit.

-In a cold start from the beginning of the graph, Cylc automatically spawns the first instance of any parentless tasks and continues to spawn them from that point as the workflow moves on.
-However, for triggering a new flow in the middle of the graph, if you don't explicitly trigger a parentless task Cylc won't know which instance of it should be the first, or even if you don't want any to spawn (maybe you only want to trigger a dead-ending sub-graph).
+In a normal start from the beginning of the graph, Cylc automatically spawns the first instance of any parentless tasks, to bootstrap this process.

+For triggering a new flow in the middle of the graph though, you must explicitly trigger an instance of any parentless task because Cylc can't know exactly which should be the first instance to start from.
+(In fact it's possible that you only want to run a sub-graph that dead-ends without continuing to future cycle points).
-For DR failover we want to trigger a new flow that continues to traverse the whole graph, so we need to specifically trigger or set a first instance of each parentless task for the scheduler to continue from.

-Use `cylc set --pre=all` to spawn tasks (including parentless tasks) and begin checking their clock or xtriggers (if any).
+Use `cylc set --pre=all` spawns tasks (including parentless tasks) into the active window (with all task-prerequisites satisfied) to begin checking on any xtriggers.

 <table>
 <tr>